lerna-lite/lerna-lite/packages/version/README.md

     "C": "workspace:^"
    },
   "peerDependencies": {
-    "A": "workspace:^1.2.0",  // will NOT bump the version and will publish as "^1.2.0" "B": ">=0.2.0",           // will NOT bump the version and will publish as ">=0.2.0" "C": "workspace:^"        // will NOT bump the version and will publish previously resolved version "^2.0.0" }
+    "A": "workspace:^1.2.0",  // will NOT bump the version and will publish "workspace:^1.2.0" "B": ">=0.2.0",           // will NOT bump the version and will publish as ">=0.2.0" "C": "workspace:^"        // will NOT bump the version and will publish "workspace:^" }
 }
 ```